mtseluiko/Avro/README.md

-# Google Cloud Firestore
+# Avro
-Plugin to enable Google Cloud Firestore as a target in Hackolade data modeling.
+Plugin to enable Avro as a target in Hackolade data modeling.

 <div class="main-content">